A Long-awaited Development

 Finally, there is an approval of licensing sub-clusters for Oracle in VMware Cloud on AWS.
 While this capability has actually been available since February, the technical details were not initially available.

 Enforcement of Sub-Cluster Licensing

-In the on-premise world, sub-cluster licensing can be enforced using DRS affinity and anti-affinity rules.
-In VMware Cloud on AWS, that same enforcement can be done via tags.
-We recently had a session with VMware and Amazon that convinced us that tags are sufficient to ensure license compliance.
-In the coming weeks, we will provide further information on how to implement to come in the next few weeks along with enhancements to LicenseFortress Discovery, which will allow for the monitoring of tags in the same way it currently monitors DRS rules.
+Traditionally, in the on-premise world, enforcing sub-cluster licensing involved leveraging DRS (Distributed Resource Scheduler) affinity and anti-affinity rules.
+However, in VMware Cloud on AWS, you can achieve the same enforcement through the use of tags.
+In a recent session with VMware and Amazon, we learned that tags are sufficient to ensure license compliance.
+In the coming weeks, we will provide further information on how to implement this approach, along with enhancements to LicenseFortress Discovery, which will allow for the monitoring of tags in the same way it currently monitors DRS rules.
 Meanwhile, Sudhir Balasubramanian, Oracle Staff Solution Architect at VMware, has written a detailed blog post on this topic.

-But this now allows for licensing as few as 8 cores of Oracle workloads in VMware Cloud on AWS.
-It’s important to note that this pertains to a single host within an 8-core, custom CPU count cluster.
-This is only possible if you are running a single VM with Oracle workloads in the VMware Cloud on AWS.
-For multiple VMs, customers would have to license the additional maintenance host, so that would be a 16 core minimum even though the customer would be only utilizing 8 cores on a regular basis.
+This advancement now enables licensing as few as 8 cores for Oracle workloads in VMware Cloud on AWS.
+It’s important to note that this pertains to a single host within an 8-core custom CPU count cluster.
+This possibility applies only when running a single virtual machine (VM) with Oracle workloads in the VMware Cloud on the AWS environment.
+For scenarios involving multiple VMs, customers would need to license the additional maintenance host, resulting in a minimum requirement of 16 cores, even if they regularly utilize only 8 cores.